-Breathtaking virus numbers show normal life still far away
+Covid 19 coronavirus: Breathtaking global numbers show normal life still far away

 In Iran, the president made the startling announcement that as many as 25 million Iranians could have been infected, the state-run IRNA news agency reported.
 Hassan Rouhani cited a new Health Ministry study that has not been made public.
 Iran has the Middle East's worst outbreak with more than 270,000 confirmed cases.

 In Bangladesh, confirmed cases surpassed 200,000 but experts say the number is much higher as the country lacks adequate labs for testing.
-Most people in rural areas have stopped wearing masks and are thronging shopping centers ahead of the Islamic festival Eid al-Adha this month.
+Most people in rural areas have stopped wearing masks and are thronging shopping centres ahead of the Islamic festival Eid al-Adha this month.

 Scientists, meanwhile, poured cold water on British Prime Minister Boris Johnson's hope that the country may return to normal by Christmas.